Pelvic Floor Tips & Postpartum Checkups

 Given I’m a pretty strong person, I was mildly outraged.
 But the more I thought about it the more it made sense.
 I had never looked at my pelvic floor as a group of muscles.
 I had never targeted them directly or worked to strengthen them.

-So, it only made sense that between a lack of focus and the pressures of pregnancy, it was extremely weak.
+So, it only made sense that between a lack of focus and the pressures of pregnancy, my pelvic floor muscles were extremely weak.

-So together my pelvic floor physio and I came up with a program to implement, went over the exercises, how to contract internally and other small day to day things I could do in order to both rehab my pelvic floor as well as strengthen it before my next pregnancy.
+So together my physio and I came up with a pelvic floor physical therapy program to implement, went over the exercises, how to contract internally and other small day to day things I could do in order to both rehab my pelvic floor muscles as well as strengthen them before my next pregnancy.

 During my second pregnancy, I got checked around 32 weeks and I went back again for a postpartum checkup after birth.
 Compared to the first visit I had improved immensely.